tothpeter/local_sherpa/README.md

 ### Env loading and unloading

 - Sherpa supports nested envs
-  - It unload the envs in the correct order to restore the overridden items.
+  - It unloads the envs in the correct order when leaving a directory to restore the overridden items.
+  - Subfolders can override the items defined in the parent folders.
 - Sherpa does not unload the loaded envs when you `cd` into a subdirectory.
+- Non exported variables and dynamically created entities are unloaded only if the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable is set.

 #### Demo